 The environmental and social repercussions of the dam’s failure were felt almost immediately.
 Floodwaters inundated homes, streets, and businesses downstream, prompting emergency crews to begin evacuations.
 Officials were also urgently checking the cooling systems at the Zaporizhzhia Nuclear Power Plant, while concerns mounted regarding the drinking water supplies for Crimea, which Russia annexed in 2014.

-Evacuations and Risk Areas
+Evacuations and risk areas

 Authorities from both sides mobilized transportation resources, including trains and buses, to facilitate the evacuation of residents in danger zones.
 According to official figures, approximately 22,000 people live in flood-prone areas under Russian control, while around 16,000 reside in critical zones in Ukrainian-held territory.
 Fortunately, no deaths or injuries have been reported thus far.